tyndyk/autoria/README.md

 ## Overview

 This is a backend API for a car selling platform built using **Spring Boot**.
-The platform allows users to post cars for sale, view car listings and manz more.
+The platform allows users to post cars for sale, view car listings and many more.
 It also includes premium features such as statistics tracking, currency conversion, and a profanity filter for posted cars.
 The platform includes various functionalities like role-based access control (RBAC), Kafka event streaming, and integration with Azure services.

 The goal of this project is to demonstrate my coding skills, ability integrate new technologies, and provide a functional backend application with various features.